 Once a person has taken up employment with the ALLIANCE, we will require to collect additional information for normal employment purposes.
 The information we hold and process will be used for our management and administrative use only.
 We will keep and use it to enable us to run the business and manage our relationship with you effectively, lawfully and appropriately, during the recruitment process, whilst you are working for us, at the time when your employment ends and after you have left.
 This includes using information to enable us to comply with the employment contract, to comply with any legal requirements, pursue the legitimate interests of the ALLIANCE and protect our legal position in the event of legal proceedings.
 If you do not provide this data, we may be unable in some circumstances to comply with our obligations and we will tell you about the implications of that decision.

-The sort of information we hold includes your application form, your contract of employment and any amendments to it; correspondence with or about you, for example letters to you about a pay rise or, at your request, a letter to your mortgage provider confirming your salary; information needed for payroll, benefits and expenses purposes; contact and emergency contact details; records of holiday, sickness and other absence; information needed for equal opportunities monitoring policy; and records relating to your career history, such as training records, appraisals, other performance measures and, where appropriate, disciplinary and grievance records.
+The sort of information we hold includes your application form, your contract of employment and any amendments to it; correspondence with or about you, for example letters to you about a pay rise or, at your request, a letter to your mortgage provider confirming your salary; information needed for payroll, benefits and expenses purposes; contact and emergency contact details; records of holiday, sickness and other absence; information needed for equal opportunities monitoring policy; and records relating to your career history, such as your qualifications, training records, appraisals, other performance measures and, where appropriate, disciplinary and grievance records.

 Where necessary, we may keep information relating to your health, which could include reasons for absence and GP reports and notes.
-This information will be used to comply with our health and safety and occupational health obligations – to consider how your health affects your ability to do your job and whether any adjustments to your job might be appropriate.
+This information will be used in order to comply with our health and safety and occupational health obligations – to consider how your health affects your ability to do your job and whether any adjustments to your job might be appropriate.
 We will also need this data to administer and manage statutory and ALLIANCE sick pay.